ryankaplan/pattern-based-ot/README.md

 # Things I plan to next...

+- Make socket.io less of a dependency because it doesn't guarantee strict message ordering on all browsers.
+- Make it so that all clients don't have to join an empty document for them to work.
+- Some basic form of undo/redo.
 - Implement string operation class so that we don't generate a thousand operations when you paste a thousand character strings.
 - Implement a tree OT type of some form.
-- Make socket.io less of a dependency because it doesn't guarantee strict message ordering on all browsers.

 # Citations